 Registered Mental Health Professional

-I have been a registered mental health practitioner for the past 14 years and have worked as a counsellor, a trainer and mental health specialist.
+I have been a registered mental health practitioner since 2007 and have worked as a counsellor, a trainer and mental health specialist.
 I have experience working in GP practices alongside medical staff, in alcohol, drug and addiction services and with family and youth services.
 I have also worked within corrections and with the Capital and Coast DHB.